mahes-a/2023/Azure Cognitive Service/Language/Enterprisechatbotorchestrationworkflow.md

                       "confidenceScore": 1,

-- We add a branch switch condition based on the top intent from Orchestration workflow result Json , The condition to retrieve is , the sample intents are hard coded in the branch switch statement
+- We add a branch switch condition based on the top intent from Orchestration workflow result Json ,  , the sample intents are hard coded in the branch switch statement

+- The condition in the switch statement for topIntent  is as below

   =turn.cluAPIresponse.content.result.prediction.topIntent